DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/08-deep-learning/homework.md

 ### Generators and Training

-For next two questions, create a data generator:
+For the next two questions, create a data generator:

 ```python
 ImageDataGenerator(rescale=1./255)